 It doesn’t matter what field you are in or your experiences, the ability to use and leverage your talent and technical skillset is down to your mentality and thought processes.
 On that basis alone it means they should be developed concurrently.
 At some point mentality will fail and unless you have the skillset to correct it what do you do?

 2. Listening and speaking to your people

 Culture is made up of habits, beliefs and behaviours and if you want to drive your business forward the only people that can do it are your people.
 So do not neglect them.
 Often leaders are guilty of looking up rather than down.
 Get down in the dirt with your people and ask them, talk to them and engage with them in order to understand their needs.
 This may sound obvious, yet a large number of managers and leaders still fail to do this as they juggle the demands of doing more with less.

 3. Make small changes that are in your control

 In order to get different results, you need to do something differently.
 After gathering the data do something with it and make changes to drive your people and business forward.
 A change in direction or strategy may be required to get the results you want/need.

 Resilience underpins wellbeing and performance and a key enabler for the successful management of risks associated with change and transitions and poor culture, typically ‘band aided’ by traditional wellbeing initiatives.
-Building mechanisms for resilience ensures a long-term and sustainable view towards boosting productivity and engagement and reducing absence and turnover.
+Developing resilience requires a long-term and sustainable view to boosting productivity, engagement and reducing absence and turnover.